Brexit in popular culture: Brexit in film and television

 In 2016, the television director Martin Durkin wrote and directed an 81-minute long documentary film titled Brexit: The Movie, which advocated with the withdrawal of the United Kingdom from the European Union.
 The film was produced by the production company Wag TV with a budget of £300,000.
 The production costs were sourced primarily through crowdfunding via Kickstarter alongside a £50,000 contribution from the hedge fund Spitfire Capital.
 In May 2016, the film premiered in Leicester Square, with notable figures such as Nigel Farage and David Davis (who later became Secretary of State for Exiting the European Union) in attendance.

 A documentary film was released in 2018, called Postcards from the 48%, which is described on the film's website as: "A documentary film made by and featuring those who voted Remain, the 48%, to show the other 27 EU Member States that it was far from a landslide victory and just why we are fighting to stay part of the EU".
 A review on Shadows on the Wall called it "a comprehensive, factual exploration of the issue, grappling with the referendum, its ramifications and the way the split vote has fractured British society."

 A two-hour television drama film written by James Graham and directed by Toby Haynes, named Brexit: The Uncivil War (simply Brexit in the US), was released in January 2019.
 It depicts the lead-up to the 2016 referendum through the activities of the strategists behind the Vote Leave campaign, that prompted the United Kingdom to exit the European Union.
 It aired on Channel 4 in the United Kingdom on 7 January, and aired on HBO in the United States on 19 January.
 Benedict Cumberbatch stars as Dominic Cummings, the Campaign Director of the official designated Brexit-supporting group, Vote Leave.

 The TV series Years and Years (2019) also reflects post-Brexit dystopian society focused on the Manchester-based Lyons family.

+The 2021 British German satirical comedy film Alice, Through the Looking is a "Brexit referencing Alice in Wonderland retelling" combined with an essay film.
+It is adapted and directed by Adam Donen from Lewis Carroll's novels.
+The film's narrative takes place on the day before the Brexit Referendum.
+In this retelling, Alice is not a 7 year old child, but a 20 year old exchange student who searches for her lost boyfriend, nicknamed "rabbit", in the days following the referendum.
+She accidentally stumbles into a bizarre version of London.
+Saskia Axten stars as Alice, Vanessa Redgrave as the Narrator, Carol Cleveland as the Queen of Hearts, and Steven Berkoff as a meta "executive producer" character.
+The film premiered at POFF Film Festival, Talinn, Estonia, in 2021, and was seen at festivals in the UK and US in 2022 and 2023.